-- a A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the ( ) committee] OR [the ( ) sub-committee] is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of [the ( ) committee] OR [the ( ) sub-committee] or, if he is not available, the vice-chairman (if there is one) of [the ( ) committee] OR [the ( ) sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to [the ( ) committee] OR [the ( ) sub-committee] at its next meeting. - c The chairman of [the ( ) committee] OR [the ( ) sub-committee] or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by [the ( ) committee] OR [the ( ) sub-committee]. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of [the ( ) committee] OR [the ( ) sub-committee] or in his absence, the vice-chairman of [the ( ) committee] OR [the ( ) sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the ( ) committee] OR [the ( ) sub-committee]. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chairman or vice-chairman of [the ( ) committee] OR [the ( ) sub-committee], this shall be communicated to another member of [the ( ) committee] OR [the ( ) sub-committee], which shall be reported back and progressed by resolution of [the ( ) committee] OR [the ( ) sub-committee]. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.
+a A matter personal to a member of staff that is being considered by a meeting of the Employment Committee is subject to standing order 11.

-g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- b Subject to the Council's policy regarding absences from work, the Clerk shall notify the Chair or, in his/her absence, the Chair of the Employment Committee of absence occasioned by illness or other reason and that person shall report such absence to the Employment Committee at its next meeting. - The Chair of the Employment Committee or in their absence, the Vice-Chair, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk/RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Employment Committee.
+Subject to the Council's policy regarding the handling of grievance matters, the Clerk/RFO shall contact the Chair of the Employment Committee of an informal or formal grievance matter, and this matter shall be reported back to the Chair of Council and progressed by resolution of the Employment Committee - Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk/RFO relates to the Chair or Vice-Chair of Employment Committee this shall be communicated to another member of the Employment Committee, which shall be reported back and progressed by resolution of the Employment Committee. - e Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - f In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).